jeffpar/pcjs/software/pcx86/sys/os2/ibm/1.2/index.md

 ### Directory of IBM OS/2 1.2 (Driver 1)

-     Volume in drive A is OS2 DISK6
+     Volume in drive A is OS2 DISK 6
      Directory of A:\

     IBMNULL  DRV     81760   8-31-89  12:00p